Betty Olsen: Missionary career and captivity

 In 1963, she again decided on missionary work and successfully applied to the Christian and Missionary Alliance.
 The next year, she trained in a Hong Kong leprosarium in preparation for work in Vietnam during the Vietnam War.
 She wrote "Most of the people that I have told about going to Vietnam are greatly concerned, and I appreciate this; however, I am not concerned, and I am very much at peace.
 I know that I may never come back, but I know that I am in the center of the Lord's will and Vietnam is the place for me."

 Olsen was sent to Da Nang, where she worked in the missionary hospital and studied Vietnamese.
 Two nights a week she taught English to a class of sixty Vietnamese students, mostly teenagers.
 She told a reporter about her students "They are particularly curious about America.
 I told them about the skyscrapers and the subways but I am afraid they didn't understand subways or why anyone would want them."
 Every Saturday morning she volunteered at the USO Club in Da Nang, where she attracted attention from servicemen as a rare single Western woman in the city, earning her the nickname the "Belle of Da Nang".
 She turned down all of their romantic overtures, telling a reporter "I am not interested in romance, and I have no idea of getting married."

-The next year, Olson was sent to continue her preparation in Da Lat.
+The next year, Olsen was sent to continue her preparation in Da Lat.
 Her final destination was her assignment at a leprosarium outside of Buôn Ma Thuột, a city about 200 miles northeast of Saigon.

 As a provincial capital, Buôn Ma Thuột was one of the targets of the Tet Offensive in January 1968.
 The missionary compound was bombed and eventually overrun and eight of the thirteen missionaries were killed or died later in captivity.
-Olson endured ten months in captivity, with forced day-long marches, beatings, inadequate food, and no medical attention.
-Fellow captive agricultural aid worker Michael Benge recalled Olson's death on September 26, 1968: We were allowed to rest for a couple of days near a supply depot.
+Olsen endured ten months in captivity, with forced day-long marches, beatings, inadequate food, and no medical attention.
+Fellow captive agricultural aid worker for USAID, Michael D. Benge, recalled Olson's death on September 26, 1968: We were allowed to rest for a couple of days near a supply depot.
 The NVA prepared us a meal of rice, corn, mung beans and a little meat.
 Also, they cooked some bamboo shoots I had been allowed to gather.
 We were ravenous and wolfed down the food, noticing that the bamboo shoots were more bitter than usual.

 It was meant to be our "last supper."
 Before we could finish, we had severe stomach cramps and dysentery.
 The soldiers had poisoned us by not boiling the bamboo twice to remove the cyanic acid.
 Unable to get out of her hammock, Betty lay for three days in her own defecation before she died.
 They wouldn't even allow me to clean her up.
 Benge helped bury Olson in the jungle in Đắk Lắk Province near the Cambodian border.